suhelhammoud/java-course/md/11-enums.md

 <!-- end_slide -->

-Using Enums as Singletons: define a single enum constant
+Using enums as Singletons:
 ===

+##  Define a single enum constant

 ```java
 public enum SomeSingleton {